Domestic Abuse Prevention Program

-About the Domestic Abuse Prevention Office
+About the Domestic Abuse Prevention Program

-The Domestic Abuse Prevention Office provides confidential services aimed at helping prevent the escalation of domestic abuse by focusing on early intervention and assistance for individuals who may already be impacted by an abusive relationship.
+The Domestic Abuse Prevention Program (DAPP) provides confidential services aimed at helping prevent the escalation of domestic abuse by focusing on early intervention and assistance for individuals who may already be impacted by an abusive relationship.
 The program is based at HQ but serves all WBG staff, spouses/partners, and families around the world.

 The Domestic Abuse Prevention Coordinator is the contact person on behalf of the Domestic Abuse Prevention Task Force, an advisory network comprised of representatives from several World Bank units: Office of Ethics and Business Conduct; Legal Department; Staff Association; Corporate Security; Human Resources; Personal and Work Stress Counseling Unit of the Health Services Department; and the World Bank Family Network.
-Off-site participants include the HUB/COPE and DV LEAP.
+Off-site participants include DV LEAP.

 Contacts for Help

 Outside the U.S. – Consult with the Country Office for specific procedures; also see the procedures for medical emergencies overseas if emergency medical care is needed.

 Phone: +1-202-458-5800 (WBG DAMA 5220 85800)

 The DAPP Hotline is a free-of-charge service created specifically to provide an around-the-clock helpline for crisis assistance to WBG staff and spouses/families who are in abusive relationships.
 Confidential and free counseling and related supportive services are provided by experienced counselors who are trained to work with individuals and families dealing with domestic violence, cultural issues, stress, family and interpersonal conflict, and transition.
 Counseling can be provided in many languages other than English.